The $\mu$-deformed Einstein field equations with $\mu$-dependent effective cosmological constant: Discussion and Conclusions

-The real physical nature of the parameter $\mu$ of \mbox{$\mu$-deformed} inducing system, like that of dark matter, is unknown.
-However the significance or meaning of its use can be justified: the deformation enables to take into account (possible) compositeness of particles and/or their interactions -- natural reasons to deal with quantum system strongly deviating from ideal Bose gas.
-This reason is quite similar to the usage of deformed Bose gas model in another context -- for (successful) modelling the properties of quantum correlations of pions occurring in heavy-ion collisions at RHIC, see ref.~\cite{15} and also the paragraph after eq.~(\ref{S(mu)}).
-However, explicit physical content of $\mu$ in the both two cases of ultralight dark matter (as Bose-like condensate): the galactic one and the observed Universe case, may be different since the particles (and their constituents) do differ -- ultralight ``bosons'' versus ``pre-gravitons''.
+The real physical nature of the parameter $\mu$ of \mbox{$\mu$-deformed} inducing system, like that of dark matter, is unknown.\,\,Ho\-we\-ver the significance or meaning of its use can be justified: the deformation enables to take into account (possible) compositeness of particles and/or their interactions~-- natural reasons to deal with quantum system strongly deviating from ideal Bose gas.\,\,This reason is quite similar to the usage of the deformed Bose gas model in another context~-- for (successful) modelling the properties of quantum correlations of pions occurring in heavy-ion collisions at RHIC, see Ref.~\cite{15} and also the paragraph after Eq.~(\ref{S(mu)}).\,\,Ho\-we\-ver, explicit physical content of $\mu$ in the both two cases, of ultralight dark matter (as Bose-like condensate) i.e. the galactic one, and the observed Universe case, may be different since the particles (and their constituents) do differ -- ultralight ``bosons'' versus ``pre-gravitons''.

-Let us stress that our approach to ``explain'' the issue of observable value of CC grounds on two pillars: deformation and (macroscopic) quantumness of underlying or inducing system.
-It is also worth to note the following: the fact that the issue of CC in our treatment turns out to be related with the concept of DM is quite alike the joint treatment of DM and dark energy, appearing in another contexts in some papers, see e.g.~\cite{65,66}.
+Let us stress that our approach to ``explain'' the issue of observable value of CC grounds on two pillars: deformation and (macroscopic) quantumness of underlying or inducing system.\,\,It is also worth to note the following: the fact that the issue of CC in our treatment turns out to be related with the concept of DM is quite alike the joint treatment of DM and dark energy, appearing in another contexts in some papers, see e.g.~\cite{65,66}.

-As our final remark let us mention that the analysis of $\mu$-deformed Friedmann equations stemming from the $\mu$-deformed Einstein equations, derived and studied herein, will be published in a separate paper.
+As our final remark let us mention that the analysis of $\mu$-deformed Friedmann equations stemming from the $\mu$-deformed Einstein equations derived and studied herein, will be published in a separate paper.